ltelab/disdrodb/docs/source/install.rst

-Install the disdrobd package dependencies ............................................
+Install the DISDRODB package dependencies ............................................

 You can use either conda or pip :